-Cornel West has a passion to communicate to a vast variety of publics in order to keep alive the legacy of Martin Luther King, Jr. – a legacy of telling the truth and bearing witness to love and justice.
+Cornel West has been featured in over 25 documentaries and films and written 19 books, best known for his classic Race Matters.
+He has a passion to communicate to a variety of audiences in order to keep alive the legacy of Martin Luther King, Jr. – a legacy of telling the truth and bearing witness to love and justice.

 David Crowder has been writing music for the church for nearly 20 years.
 Embarking on a solo career in 2012, he released his first solo album Neon Steeple in May 2014.
 His songs have topped billboard charts and been sung by millions around the world and his lyrical integrity and musical genius have pulled a generation into deeper worship.

 Raised in the hip-hop culture of Long Beach, California.
 Micah received his bachelor of arts degree in media communications from Moody Bible Institute in Chicago.
 During college, he began writing and performing music and poetry.
 His rhythmic roots and theological training unite to birth a unique brand of creative truth-telling.

 There is such a thing as being too late.
 This is no time for apathy or complacency.
 This is a time for vigorous and positive action.Martin luther king jr